maxim-ry/puptube/README.md

 1. Clone the repository: `git clone https://github.com/maxim-ry/puptube`
 2. Navigate to the project directory: `cd PupTube`
 3. Install dependencies: `npm install`

 ## Usage

+1. Navigate to `/src/app/services/youtube-api.service.ts` and insert API key.
-1. Start the development server: `ng serve`
+2. Start the development server: `ng serve`
-2. Open your browser and go to: `http://localhost:4200/`
+3. Open your browser and go to: `http://localhost:4200/`
-3. Enter a search term related to dogs in the search bar, then click the search icon or press Enter.
+4. Enter a search term related to dogs in the search bar, then click the search icon or press Enter.

 ## License